How?

 • Automate tasks.

 What these authors went on to talk about was the 'Complexity Trap': the tendency to think that adding new features to a product or service is the only way to retain customers.
-This is especially true for the information technology industry, where leading Software-as-a-Service (SaaS) publishers typically commit to several product feature updgrades every few months.
+This is especially true for the information technology industry, where often, as noted earlier, the leading SaaS publishers will commit to several product feature upgrades every few months.

 When we look at Salesforce, as a startup challenger in Customer Relationship Management (CRM) systems in 1999, it delivered on the power of simplicity versus established on-premise software publishers, Siebel, Inc. Over time, 'feature creep' has undermined this advantage.